 Bare root trees are lifted and immediately wrapped in polythene bags.
 They should be planted within two to three days of delivery.

-Field grown trees are available for delivery from October to mid April.
+Field grown trees are available for delivery from late October to end March.